Moulberry/AxiomDocumentation/src/tools/painting/scriptbrush.md

 [^note1]: Lua is a lightweight programming language designed for embedded use within applications.

 [^note2]: Blockstate IDs are calculated using [Block IDs](https://minecraftitemids.com/).
-The formula for blockstate IDs are `-n-x` where n is the Block ID and x is the block state.
+The formula for blockstate IDs is `-n-x` where n is the Block ID and x is the block state.

 [^note3]: The [Math Library](https://www.lua.org/pil/18.html) is the only built-in library in the Script Brush.